blasterbug/AVLtree/README.md

 AVLtree
 =======

-One more implementation of an AVL tree for a school project.
+One more implementation of an AVL tree and union–find data structure for a school project.

+Bazar file shows an example to use our two data structures.